The Texas Pond is proud to offer an opportunity for a deserving student of one of our Blue Goose members.

 - Returning college student, qualified dependent member, or member of Blue Goose who has been out of school for two or more years and has been an active member of the Texas Pond for three or more years and has consistently attended four (4) or more meetings since becoming an initiated member.

-- Current Blue Goose Scholarship recipients requesting renewal may reapply for scholarship funds, up to five years, provided the recipient has/had maintained eligibility; a satisfactory academic record; the sponsoring Blue Goose member has remained in good standing with the Texas Pond and Grand Nest as outlined in #2 above; and the recipient has made a written request for scholarship renewal by submitting an updated scholarship application and all required attachments.
+- Current Blue Goose Scholarship recipients requesting renewal may reapply for scholarship funds, up to five (5) years, provided the recipient has maintained eligibility; a satisfactory academic record; the sponsoring Blue Goose member has remained in good standing with the Texas Pond and Grand Nest as outlined in #1, #2 and #3 above; and the recipient has made a written request for scholarship renewal by submitting an updated scholarship application and all required attachments.
 If a renewal scholarship is awarded, it may or may not be at the same amount as the original scholarship award.

 - The Texas Pond Executive Committee allocates funds each year to be awarded for scholarships.
 Scholarships and scholarship amounts are awarded at the sole discretion of the Texas Pond Scholarship Committee and approved by the Executive Committee of the Texas Pond.

-- Scholarship awards will be paid to the accredited institution one has chosen to attend or has been formally accepted to attend.
+- Scholarship awards are paid in two equal installments and will be made payable to the awarded applicant AND the accredited institution the applicant has chosen to attend and has been formally accepted to attend.
+To receive the second portion of the scholarship award, the applicant must submit a copy of the first semester transcript and proof of enrollment in classes for the second semester.
+This information must be received by January 15th to receive the second award.
 In the event of withdrawal, dismissal, or failure to complete minimum hours required, or a minimum GPA to be qualified as a full-time student, any unused funds must be returned to the Texas Pond of Blue Goose.

 - All applications must be completed and submitted in full.
-If mailed it must be post marked by the April 30th.
-NO application will be reviewed if the application package is incomplete or post marked after April 30th.
+If mailed it must be postmarked by April 30th.
+NO application will be reviewed if the application package is incomplete or postmarked after April 30th.

 - Extracurricular Activities